- Fundraising & Charity

 The district has reportedly told IESWs they will no longer provide academic support, and will instead focus only on personal care and behavioral support.

-Students are reportedly being told to copy questions from projectors, share worksheets (1 per 5 students), or use scrap paper for tests.
+At least two Surrey elementary schools—Northridge and Ellendale—are facing paper shortages, with students told to copy from projectors, share worksheets, or use scrap paper for tests.

 Walk to Save Surrey Schools